• Home

 A common problem I have read about with C7 Corvette, especially the 2014, is a flickering infotainment screen.
 The wiring to the head unit screen is a terrible design since it is a fragile connection designed for a screen that is supposed to move.
 Since the screen can be lowered and raised, this puts a lot of tension and movement on the cable, and over time, it will fray and loosen.
 Why wouldn’t GM do a better job with this since the area behind the screen is DESIGNED to be used as a storage compartment?

 Usually, your screen will look like the below, be dark, or have white pixels of snow.
 Mine did all three and could be repeated easily by lowering the screen and then putting it back up.
-The video below illustrates what mine was doing.
+The video below is my screen displaying the symptoms.
 The system will otherwise work fine playing the radio, media, or music from your paired phone.

 You might get a little lucky and a wiggle may buy you some time until you need to replace the cable unless you use the storage compartment regularly.
 This involves a few minutes and popping two trim pieces off.